contentauth/c2pa-python/docs/tmn-wip-docs/context.md

 ### Multiple contexts for different purposes

-Use different `Context` objects when you need different settings; for example, for development vs. production, or different trust configurations:
+Use different `Context` objects when you need different settings.
+Ror example, for development vs. production, or different trust configurations:

 ```py
 dev_ctx = Context(dev_settings)